seewhyjay/tp/docs/UserGuide.md

 **Note:**

-- In order to use any of the internship related commands, you must be in the internship view.
-Ie, you must use list-i to switch to internship view.
+- **In order to use any of the internship related commands below, you must be in the internships view**.
+In particular, you must use list-i to switch to internships view.
 This is to prevent you from performing commands while you are not looking at the correct list.

 </div>